Sankalpjadhav/go-load-balancer/README.md

-# Build your custom Load Balancer in Go
+# Build your own custom Load Balancer in Go

 This project implements a load balancer in Go, simulating traffic distribution across mock servers with built-in health checks and configurable load-balancing algorithms.
 Currently, Round-Robin algorithm is implemented.